 But don’t expect high returns in the short term.
 If you are a layman investor, it will not be in your best interest to try to time the entry and exit based on interest rate changes.

-It is good to allocate some part of the portfolio in funds with medium-term government securities where the fund managers can manage the fund such that the interest rate changes work in the fund’s favour.
+It is good to allocate some part of the portfolio in funds with medium-term government securities where the fund managers can manage the fund such that the interest rate changes work in the fund’s favor.

 If you have any questions related to gilt funds or income funds – add that in the comment section.